Alison is a freelance writer and researcher. She also enjoys trying out new recipes and equipment in her gluten-free kitchen.

 Because silicone bakeware is completely nonporous, it does not absorb odors from what you have cooked.
 For example, you can bake a spicy meatloaf, wash your pan in warm soapy water and then bake a chocolate cake if you wish and your cake will not have a hint of spicy meatloaf about it!

-6. Safe to Use At a Wide Range of Temperatures
+6. Safe to Use at a Wide Range of Temperatures

 All silicone bakeware brands have slightly different instructions for use, but as a good rule of thumb, you can use your pans in the freezer right down to around minus 40oC degrees.
 In the oven, you can use them right up to around 250oC (Centigrade) – that’s about 480oF (Fahrenheit).

-7. Easy To Store
+7. Easy to Store

 This type of bakeware is easy to store because the pans are lightweight and flexible.
-You never have to worry about them breaking, getting scratched, dented or going rusty.
+You never have to worry about them breaking, getting scratched, getting dented or going rusty.

 Top Tips for Using Silicone Bakeware

 Repeat this process before each use.
-Some baking recipes also call for you to flour the pans too – refer to your individual recipe for instructions here.
+Some baking recipes also call for you to flour the pans too–refer to your individual recipe for instructions here.

-Follow the instructions for the recipe you are using for how much to put in each pan – cupcakes and muffin molds can be filled almost to the rim but a general rule of thumb is to fill them as you would, ordinary bakeware.
+Follow the instructions for the recipe you are using for how much to put in each pan–cupcakes and muffin molds can be filled almost to the rim but a general rule of thumb is to fill them as you would, ordinary bakeware.

-I have to follow a gluten free diet and have found that I get better results with gluten free recipes if I use a silicone pan instead of a metal one.
+I have to follow a gluten-free diet and have found that I get better results with gluten-free recipes if I use a silicone pan instead of a metal one.
 As an example, my sponge mixture seems to rise better and I do not have problems with the mixture burning at the edges (this was a problem in a metal pan).